michelleconville/drizzle-and-shade/README.md

 * As a shopper I can search products by category so that I can easily find what I'm looking for
 * As a shopper I can sort products by rating, price and name so that I can easily find what I'm looking for
 * As a shopper I can search for products using the search form so that I can find the products I'm specifically looking for
-* As a shopper I can see the umbrella details page so that I can see the rating, price, short and description
+* As a shopper I can see the products details page so that I can see the rating, price, short and description
 * As a shopper I can read the FAQ's so that I can find the answer to my question or concern before contacting the site*

 Epic 3: Shopping and Checkout